ComScore

 PureWow editors select every item that appears on this page, and some items may be gifted to us.
 Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Most days out of the week, you can bet I’m wearing some kind of denim jeans.
+Most days out of the week, you can bet I’m wearing some kind of kind of denim.
 I’ve always been of the mindset that nothing looks chicer and more effortless than a crisp button-down shirt and jeans combo.
-If you looked inside my closet, you’d guffaw at the number of baby blues I have hanging amidst the rest of my clothing, and that’s not counting the few I have stashed in my dresser, either.
+If you looked inside my closet, you’d guffaw at the number of baby blues I have hanging amidst the rest of my clothing, and that’s not counting the few I have stashed in my dresser, too.
 When there are so many denim styles to be appreciated, from straight-leg jeans and wide-leg jeans to distressed washes and white jeans, what kind of fashion editor would I be if I didn’t try them all?
-After spending time trying Agolde jeans and Abercrombie & Fitch jeans, it was only a matter of time before I reviewed Reformation’s offerings.
+After spending time trying Agolde and Abercrombie & Fitch jeans, it was only a matter of time before I reviewed Reformation’s offerings.

-Intrigued by the brand’s sustainability efforts, I ventured into their denim collection made from regeneratively and organically grown cotton and found that two styles that were begging to be compared: the Abby straight-leg jeans and the Cynthia straight-leg jeans.
-(There’s even a Reddit thread about the two.)
-For the past three months, I’ve worn both pairs of jeans to many dinner dates and weekend outings in Los Angeles, and I have *many* thoughts about each one’s fit, length, feel, comfort and so much more.
+Intrigued by the brand’s sustainability efforts, I ventured into their denim collection made from regeneratively and organically grown cotton and found that two styles that were begging to be compared: the Abby straight-leg jeans ($168) and the Cynthia straight-leg jeans ($168).
+(There’s even a Reddit thread devoted to analyzing the two.)
+For the past three months, I’ve worn both pairs of jeans to numerous dinner dates and weekend outings in Los Angeles, and I have *many* thoughts about each one’s fit, length, feel, comfort and so much more.

 Here’s everything you need to know about Reformation’s Abby and Cynthia straight-leg jeans if you’re looking to buy a pair for yourself.